Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 * 009 - Collaborator - UC 6 - Overview and Statistics (geoLocation already accepted)
 * 012 - Employer - UC 9 - Overview and Statistics (geoLocation already accepted)

-What? - The Map Markers are positioned on the capital cities of Europe. and are placed by the coordinates specified in the internal `markersArray[]` in maps.js.
+What? - The Map Markers are positioned on the capital cities of Europe and are placed by the coordinates specified in the internal `markersArray[]` in maps.js.

 How? - The Map Markers are positioned on the capital cities of Europe and are placed by the coordinates specified in the internal `markersArray[]` in maps.js.
 The `markersArray[]` is an expansion of the one provided by the Code Institute mini-project walkthrough by Matt Rudge.
 The `for (let i = 0; i < markersArray.length; i++) {
         addMarker(markersArray[i]);